Amsterdam/bag_services/README.md

 Developing
 ----------

 User `docker-compose` to start a local database.

-	docker-compose start
+	(sudo) docker-compose start

 or